nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `paid INDEX LESSON_INDEX amt/AMOUNT_PAID`

 Example:
 For Betsy Crowe, 4 lessons have passed since she last paid you, the current outstanding fees is `$140.
-Betsy's parents have recently just paid you for her lesson, the first lesson in the lesson list.
+You have just received payment from Betsy for her lessons, and you would like to record the amount paid.

 1. Type the command `paid 7 1 amt/140` into the command box.
 2. Press <kbd>Enter</kbd> – You should see the outstanding fees of the lesson being deducted by the paid amount accordingly!
 Her updated fees is now $0.